 Are translated instructions on how to make fare payments available?

 Are translated schedules, route maps, or information on how to use the system available?

 Has the information been placed in a visible location?

-How many units of the material have been distributed? lf such information is available, are vehicle operators aware that they have this information?
+How many units of the material have been distributed?

+If such information is available, are vehicle operators aware that they have this information?

 Are announcements audible?

 Are any announcements, such as security awareness announcements, made in languages other than English?

 Can a person who speaks limited English or another language receive assistance from a bus operator when asking about the destination of the vehicle?
 How is this assistance provided?

+Customer Service

-Customer Service Is the Customer Service telephone line equipped to handle callers speaking languages other than English?
-Can Customer Service representatives describe to a caller what language assistance the agency provides and how to obtain translated information or oral interpretation?
+- Is the Customer Service telephone line equipped to handle callers speaking languages other than English? - Can Customer Service representatives describe to a caller what language assistance the agency provides and how to obtain translated information or oral interpretation?

 Can a person speaking limited English or a language other than English request information from a Customer Service representative?

+Community Outreach

-Community Outreach Are translators available for community meetings?
+Are translators available for community meetings?

+Are translated versions of any written materials that are handed out at a meeting provided upon request?

+Can members of the public provide oral as well as written comments?

+Press/Public Relations

-Are translated versions of any written materials that are han meeting provided upon request? ded out at a Can members of the public provide oral as well as written co mments?
-Press/Public Relations Are meeting notices, press releases, and public service anno translated into languages other than English? uncements Does the agency website have a link to translated information page? on on its home
+- Are meeting notices, press releases, and public service announcements translated into languages other than English? - Does the agency website have a link to translated information on its home page?